Handbook home

 - Critically evaluate the merits of different scholarly arguments relating to sexuality

-- Clearly communicate sociological ideas in written formats.
+- Clearly communicate sociological ideas in written and oral formats.

 Generic skills